RedefiningReality/Linux-Defence-Materials/Defence/Attack Vectors.md

 - web attacks (SQLi, FIV, FUV, XSS, CSRF, etc.)
   - check OWASP [vulnerabilities](https://owasp.org/www-community/vulnerabilities) and [attacks](https://owasp.org/www-community/attacks) lists

-**Note:** There are so many, that as a defender, you'll just have to accept that you won't be able to find them all.
-Set up good monitoring or a Web Application Firewall (WAF).
+**Note:** There are so many, that as a defender, you'll just have to accept that you won't be able to find them all, at least in a competition environment.
+Set up good monitoring or a Web Application Firewall (WAF) or both.
+In a production environment, it's worth going through the OWASP [web security checklist](.https://github.com/0xRadi/OWASP-Web-Checklist).

 ## HTTPS
 - same as HTTP